weng851107/OperationSystems/README.md

 - <font color='red'>Thread management is done in user space, so it is efficient</font>
 - 缺點：
   - The entire process will block if a thread makes a blocking system call
-  - Only one thread can access the kernel at atime, <font color='red'>multiple threads are unable to run in parallel on multiprocessors</font>
+  - Only one thread can access the kernel at a time, <font color='red'>multiple threads are unable to run in parallel on multiprocessors</font>

 One-to-One